 ASP.NET Core ships with a battle-tested security stack: ASP.NET Core Identity for users, roles, claims, and tokens; pluggable authentication schemes for cookies and JWT bearer tokens; and a flexible authorization system built on roles and policies.
 All of it is database-agnostic — it asks the application to plug in a store.

-CSharpDB is a natural fit for that store.
-It is embedded, ACID, single-file, and ships with a real EF Core 10 provider, an ADO.NET provider, and a typed Collection API.
-For single-node web apps, internal tools, desktop apps, and dev or CI environments, you get a complete identity solution that lives entirely inside your application directory.
+CSharpDB is an embedded, ACID, single-file option for that store.
+It ships with an EF Core 10 provider, an ADO.NET provider, and a typed Collection API.
+For single-node web apps, internal tools, desktop apps, and dev or CI environments, identity data can live inside the application directory.

 When CSharpDB Fits Your Auth Stack